amethyst/specs/book/src/08_join.md

 * `&EntitiesRes` (returns `Entity` values)
 * bitsets

-I think the last point here is pretty interesting, because it allows for even more flexibility, as you will see in the next section.
+We think the last point here is pretty interesting, because it allows for even more flexibility, as you will see in the next section.